top of page

 Kara Morgan

-is a singing actress seeking out and lending her artistry
+is a singing actress seeking out and lending her artistry to

 Kara earned her Bachelor of Music Degree from Drake University and her Masters in Voice Performance at the New England Conservatory.
 As a student, she was heard as Mrs. Soames (Rorem's Our Town), Katisha (The Mikado), Dritte Dame (Die Zauberflöte), Madame de Croissy (Dialogues des Carmélites), Grimgerde (Die Walküre), and Ottone (Agrippina).
-Currently, Kara is a member of the opera studio at Yale University studying with Adriana Zabala.

-A lover of art song, Kara enjoys programming lesser-heard and contemporary works.
-Past recitals included performances of repertoire by Montsalvatge, Debussy, Mahler, Hahn, Bach, Heggie, Vivaldi, and Kurt Weill, among others.
+A lover of art song, Kara enjoys programming lesser-heard and contemporary works with a focus on songs written by and about women.
+Past recitals have included repertoire by Montsalvatge, Debussy, Mahler, Hahn, Heggie, Margaret Bonds, Mel Bonis, Clara & Robert Schumann, Alaina Ferris, and Cheryl Frances-Hoad, among others.
 In Summer 2022, Kara partnered with longtime collaborator Carson Rose Schneider and Minnesota nonprofit organization, OOPS MN (Opera-Oriented Project Sponsorships), to create Ladies, Lyrics, & Lagers: a recital that was taken on tour to three popular Twin Cities breweries with the purpose of promoting song sets by two living women composers based in Minnesota, Linda Tutas Haugen and Edie Hill, and bringing well-sung art to a more relaxed, casual setting.

 Kara also enjoys collaboration in choral and orchestral works, appearing as a soloist with the Oratorio Society of Minnesota, the Bach Roots Festival, the CBA Orchestra, the Minnesota Saints Chorale & Orchestra, the Drake Choir, and singing Alcibiades and Phaedrus in an unconducted performance of Erik Satie's Socrate with the New England Conservatory Chamber Orchestra in Boston's historic Jordan Hall.